Tommypop2/PricelessResults/backend/README.md

 ## About

-The backend server for the Priceless Results system
+The backend server for the Priceless Results system.
+This is currently WIP, so many of the API routes aren't entirely guarded

 ## How to build and run